Does A Darwinian Evolution Have The potential To Generate Average-Sized Functional Enzymes?

 So, how many tries does a Darwinian evolution provide?
 The number of tries is the total number of mutations provided by all organisms ever existent.
 Since such a number is unknown and unknowable, a generous estimate of this number will suffice.

 Nature has three domains: prokaryotes (bacteria), eukaryotes, and archaebacteria.
 Prokaryotes are in the majority.4 Prokaryotes produce about 1.7x1030 cells per year.5 Since evolution began less than 4 billion years ago, there have been fewer than 6.8x1039 prokaryotes.
-This number can be rounded up to fewer than 1040.
+This number can be rounded up to fewer than 1040 prokaryotes.

-Since prokaryotes are in the majority, eukaryotes and archaebacteria are in the minority; they both have had fewer than 1040 individuals.
-Therefore, the total number of organisms from the three domains is less then 3x1040.
+Since prokaryotes are in the majority, the domains of eukaryotes and archaebacteria are in the minority; they both have had fewer than 1040 individual organisms.
+Therefore, the total number of organisms from the three domains is less then 3x1040 organisms.

 The mutation rates for these organisms is less than 1,000 (103) heritable mutations per organism per replication.
-Together, these organisms have had a total of fewer than 3x1040 x 103 mutations or 3x1043 mutations.
-Each mutation is one try at the generation of a gene coding for the first member of a new family of enzymes.
+Together, all organisms ever existent have had a total of fewer than 3x1040 x 103 mutations or 3x1043 mutations.
+Each heritable mutation is one try at the generation of a gene coding for the first member of a new family of enzymes.
+This is the one and only set of mutations.

 2 chances / 1065 tries x <3x1043 tries = <6 chances / 1022